lyn-boyu/leego/README.md

 ### Prerequisites

-Before installing leetco, you need to have Bun.js installed on your system:
+Before installing leego, you need to have Bun.js installed on your system:

 ```bash
 # For macOS, Linux, and WSL